Bridging Stepwise Lab-Informed Pretraining and Knowledge-Guided Learning for Diagnostic Reasoning: Methodology

 \section{Methodology}

-We present \system{}, a framework designed for predictive healthcare that aims to achieve a comprehensive understanding of diagnosis-related entities from both external (public) and local (individual) knowledge bases.
-An overview of the proposed framework is shown in Figure~\ref{fig:overview}.
+In this section, we propose \system{}, a dual-expertise framework designed for predictive healthcare that aims to provide comprehensive diagnoses based on public and individual knowledge.
+An overview of \system{} is shown in Figure~\ref{fig:overview}, and the framework operates in three main steps:

+\textit{Step 1:} Build a diagnosis-specific KG enriched by hierarchies upon diseases and phenotypes via LLM, then provide initial embeddings as priors for diseases.

+\textit{Step 2:} Generate a disease-lab EHR graph for graph learning, and customize a lab-informed proxy task to provide stepwise guidance for prediction.